alexvogel/traffic-sign-classification/writeup.md

 #### 2. Visualization of the dataset.

-The code for this step is contained in the fifth and sixth code cell of the IPython notebook.
+The code for this step is contained in the 5th and 6th code cell of the IPython notebook.

 Here is an exploratory visualization of the data set and a bar chart showing the distribution of sign types

 ![alt text][image1]![alt text][image2]

-###Design and Test of the Model Architecture
+### Design and Test of the Model Architecture

-#### 1. Description of Preprocessing of the Image dData.
+#### 1. Description of Preprocessing of the Image Data.

 The code for this step is contained in the 20th code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because this would speed up training time without decreasing prediction quality.
+As a first step, I decided to convert the images to greyscale because this would speed up training time without decreasing prediction quality.

-Here is an example of a traffic sign image after grayscaling.
+Here is an example of a traffic sign image after greyscaling.

 ![alt text][image3]